NoroffFEU/development-platforms/firebase-case-study.md

 ## Weaknesses

 1. There are limited querying and indexing capabilities.
-2. Has limited data migration.
+2. Has limited data migration options.
 3. It does not support native aggregation.
 4. Some features are platform dependent.
 5. Firebase is Android centered.